PamPayne/austria/austria-cover-sheet-en.md

 Internal - Intellectual Property

 \*The data on those affected are approximate values determined by the Federal Ministry of Finance on the basis of the following data sources: "Representative survey on consumption and behaviour with addictive potential.
 Results on Gambling and Betting, Health Austria (2021)" and "STATISTIK AUSTRIA, Statistics of the Population – (2021)".
 The information on participation in roulette, poker, card games, Gambling machines as well as other games of chance, which took place at least once in the last year.
 The information on participation in Lotto 6 out of 45 and Euromillions as well as scratch cards has been included in the calculation is not included, as they are not affected by the project in question.
-The The possibility of giving multiple answers about participation in the forms of gambling surveyed in the context of the survey for the representative survey must be taken into account when interpreting the approximate values cited and, for this reason and because of the strong differences in the frequency of participation, it must be assumed that the actual number of persons affected is significantly lower.
+The possibility of giving multiple answers about participation in the forms of gambling surveyed in the context of the survey for the representative survey must be taken into account when interpreting the approximate values cited and, for this reason and because of the strong differences in the frequency of participation, it must be assumed that the actual number of persons affected is significantly lower.

 9 of 18